goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

     from render
 ```

-Add a CLI or debug flag later for full trace mode.
+Full trace mode can be added as a renderer over the same diagnostic object.

 ## Near-Term Target

-The best first useful target is not a complete Hazel-style solver.
+The initial rewrite target is not a complete Hazel-style solver.
 It is the model in
-`markdown/diagnostics/diagnostic-object-model.md`, populated first at type mismatch sites.
+`markdown/diagnostics/diagnostic-object-model.md`, applied to type mismatch sites.

-The first diagnostics can have small evidence logs:
+The initial diagnostics can have small evidence logs:

 ```txt
 failure: